 (iii) any conditions to which a clearing permit under the Environmental Protection Act 1986 Part V Division 2 is subject.

+[Section 97 amended: No. 40 of 2020 s.
+113(3).]

 98. Notice of recovery plan

 (1) If the Minister approves a recovery plan or adopts a plan as a recovery plan under this Part, the CEO must cause notice of the plan to be published in the Gazette.